-- The Mutual Funds having an aggregate of securities worth Rs.10 crore or more as on the latest balance-sheet date, shall subject to such instructions as may be issued from time to time by SEBI, settle their transactions only through dematerialised securities.
-The Mutual Fund shall enter into transactions relating to Government Securities only in dematerialised form. - The mutual fund shall get the securities purchased or transferred in the name of the mutual fund on account of the Scheme, wherever investments are intended to be of long-term nature. - Save as otherwise expressly provided under SEBI (MF) Regulations, the Mutual Fund shall not advance any loans for any purpose. - The Scheme shall not invest more than 10% of its NAV in debt instruments comprising money market instruments and non-money market instruments issued by a single issuer which are rated not below investment grade by a credit rating agency authorised to carry out such activity under the Act subject to the below limits at rating level.
-Such investment limit may be extended to 12% of the NAV of the scheme with the prior approval of the Board of Trustees and the Board of directors of the asset management company.
+- The Mutual Funds having an aggregate of securities worth Rs.10 crore or more as on the latest balancesheet date, shall subject to such instructions as may be issued from time to time by SEBI, settle their transactions only through dematerialised securities.
+The Mutual Fund shall enter into transactions relating to Government Securities only in dematerialised form. - The Mutual Fund shall get the securities purchased or transferred in the name of the Mutual Fund on account of the Scheme, wherever investments are intended to be of long-term nature. - Save as otherwise expressly provided under SEBI (MF) Regulations, the Mutual Fund shall not advance any loans for any purpose. - The Scheme being sectoral in nature, the upper ceiling on investments made will be in accordance with their weightage in the Benchmark Index or 10% of the NAV of the Scheme, whichever is higher. - As per SEBI (MF) Regulations, the Mutual Fund under all its Scheme(s) will not own more than 10% of any company's paid up capital carrying voting rights.